saagargahlot/portfolio/README.md

 npm run dev
 ```

-3. vite will display the url and voila!
+3. vite will display the url, click it and voila!
+Upon scrolling, the user will be able to see more aquatic animals along with a boat that moves depending on the direction the user scrolls.